CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_hxap_cluster.html.markdown

 # Data Source: intersight_hyperflex_hxap_cluster
 A HyperFlex Application Platform compute cluster.
 Contains inventory information concerning the health, version and ip address of the cluster.
 The cluster has a name assigned by user in Intersight.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_hxap_cluster.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `datacenter_name`:(string) Datacenter to which the cluster belongs.
 * `failure_reason`:(string) Reason of the failure when cluster is in failed state.